autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 ## Autonity Oracle Contract
 The contract implementing the Oracle protocol extensions, including primitives for computing median price data, and managing the set of currency pairs for which Autonity provides price data.

-Per the Autonity Protocol Contract, the contract is deployed at network genesis using the null or 'zero' account address and the Autonity Oracle Contract address for a network is deterministic and will always be `0x47e9Fbef8C83A1714F1951F142132E6e90F5fa5D`.
+Per the Autonity Protocol Contract, the contract is deployed at network genesis using the null or 'zero' account address and the Autonity Oracle Contract address for a network is deterministic; it will always be `0x47e9Fbef8C83A1714F1951F142132E6e90F5fa5D`.

 The contract stores [protocol parameters](/reference/protocol/) that specify the currency pairs for which the oracle provides median price data and the interval over which an oracle round for submitting and voting on price data runs, measured in blocks.
 Per the Autonity Protocol Contract, Oracle protocol parameters are initialised at network [genesis](/reference/genesis/).

-Oracle Contract functions for returning price data, currency pairs provided, and the oracle network voters can be called by all participants.
-Function calls to govern (i.e. manage) the set of currency pairs provided by the oracle are restricted to the `operator` account.
+Contract functions for returning price data, currency pairs provided, and the oracle network voters can be called by all participants.
+Function calls to govern (i.e. manage) the set of currency pairs provided by the oracle are restricted to the governance `operator` account.

 All functions are documented in the Reference [Autonity Interfaces](/reference/api/): public API's under [Oracle Contract Interface](/reference/api/oracle/), governance under [Governance and Protocol-Only Reference](/reference/api/aut/op-prot/).